MaRNEW/Minutes/minutes/scene_setting.md

 * Goal is to get on the same page to avoid arguing about topics where prior discussions have already occurred.
 No point in discussing unsolvable problems.

 ### Statistics and Updates
 Shows stats on increasing HTTPS traffic.
-Stephen notes stats data is provided by
+Stephen notes stats data is provided by:
 *    Randy Bush provided stats
 *    Netflix provided some data as well
 *    Google provide, SMTP/TLS